“The best-laid plans of mice and men often go awry” – Robert Burns.

-At this time we can confirm that both callers (Don Moger and Darren Gallina) have been confirmed and the new dates are September 16-19, 2021.
+At this time we can confirm that our two callers will be Tim Crawford and Darren Gallina and the new dates are September 16-19, 2021.

 We have booked the Montgomery Legion which promises to be an amazing dance space for us.